To ALL the mothers: you ARE “mom enough” for Mother’s Day.

 When society says you’re not quite a mom…

-Though this year is exactly what I had always hoped for, my prior Mother’s Day experiences have run the gamut.
+My Mother’s Day experiences have run the gamut.
 When I was young and single, Mother’s Day was easy: the focus was still on my own mom.
-We would get together as a family to celebrate the holiday, along with her birthday, which falls within the same week.
+We would get together as a family to celebrate the holiday.

-When I met my husband, he already had a daughter (born right around the time we met).
-I watched her grow from a young baby, and when she came to live with him at age two (and later us when we moved in together the next year), I raised her as I would my own.
+When I met my husband, he already had a baby daughter.
+I watched her grow from that young age, and when she came to live with him at age two (and later us when we moved in together the next year), I raised her as I would my own.
 But there were no cards or thanks for me on Mother’s Day.
-No matter that she spent more time with me than her biological mother, it was a stinging reminder that I wasn’t really considered a “mom” yet.
+It was a stinging reminder that I wasn’t really considered a “mom” yet.